Masterpiece Story: The Anatomy Lesson of Dr. Nicolaes Tulp by Rembrandt van Rijn

 Rembrandt painted this group portrait of seven surgeons and the physician Nicolaes Tulp in 1632.
 He was only 26 years old at that point.
 Nicolaes Tulp was a famous doctor, the head of the Guild of Surgeons.
 He trained Amsterdam surgeons at practical demonstrations in the anatomy theatre twice a week.
 But once a year there was one public autopsy, conducted in the winter because the stench of the body would have been unbearable at any other time.
 It was the occasion that Rembrandt made his famous painting.

 Rembrandt van Rijn began to work as a professional portraitist a year before he created this painting.
 The group portrait of Dr. Tulp and seven members of the Guild of Surgeons established his reputation immediately.
 The viewer’s attention is focused on the doctor, who demonstrates the anatomy of the muscles of the arm.

-The body used for these public autopsies was usually that of a criminal, in this case Adriaen het Kint.
-His body glares – without the strong chiaroscuro and the fine atmospheric quality that is combined with it, the picture would lose its intensity.
+The body used for these public autopsies was usually that of a criminal, in this case, Adriaen het Kint.
+His body glares without strong chiaroscuro and with the fine atmospheric quality that is combined with it, the picture would lose its intensity.

 Medical specialists have commented on the accuracy of muscles and tendons painted by the 26-year-old Rembrandt.
 It is not known where he obtained such knowledge; it is possible that he copied the details from an anatomical textbook.